hauzer/scrobbler/README.rst

 Update the now-playing status with "`Incomudro - Hymn to the Atman <http://www.last.fm/music/Kansas/_/Incomudro+-+Hymn+to+the+Atman>`_" by `Kansas <http://www.last.fm/music/Kansas>`_.::

-    $ scrobbler now-playing hauzzer Kansas "Incomudro - Hymn to the Atman" --album "Song for America" --duration 720 Status updated.
+    $ scrobbler now-playing hauzzer Kansas "Incomudro - Hymn to the Atman" -a "Song for America" -d 12m17s Status updated.

     $